-The Woodrow Wilson School has hosted the Public Policy & International Affairs (PPIA) Junior Summer Institute (JSI) at Princeton University for over 30 years.
+The School of Public and International Affairs has hosted the Public Policy & International Affairs (PPIA) Junior Summer Institute (JSI) at Princeton University for over 30 years.
 In this period, students from diverse backgrounds with a wide range of life experiences have come to campus to further their commitment to public service.

 The goal of the program is to prepare students from diverse backgrounds — including underrepresented racial and ethnic minorities and students from families with lower socio-economic status — for graduate study and careers in public policy.
 We believe that by encouraging a diverse cadre of leaders to consider careers in public service, we will strengthen the leadership capacity of government and nonprofit organizations throughout the world.